evisions/webdataconnector/docs/wdc_tutorial.md

 ### Define a schema

 So the connector is working now--sort of.
-Before you can download data and pass it to Tableau, you need to define how you want to map the data to one or more or tables.
+Before you can download data and pass it to MAPS, you need to define how you want to map the data to one or more or tables.
 This mapping of data is done in the schema.

 To decide what data you want to map in the schema, you can take a look at the USGS description of the JSON data source: